 We note boys during the late 19th and early 20th century wearing large collars both with and without different styles of bows.
 It seems to us tht it was most common to wear bows, but we see quite a number of boys with out bows as well.
 There were differences among countries as to the popularity of bows, but we do not yet have any detailed information as to fashion conventions as to wearing or not wearing them.
 A good example of a bow wearing a fancy blouse without a bow is a Canadian boy in 1897.
 We are not sure at this time what was involved in a mother's choice to use a bow or not.
 We have not yet been able to identify any social-class, regional, national, or other factors which may have affected this choice.
 As far as we can tell it just depended on the idividual fashion sence of the mother involved.
 Perhaps some of our readers will be able to offer some insights here.
 We are hoping that the subject may be addressed in period fashion magazines.

 The use of bows as fancy neckwear varied greatly over time.
 We do not notice them being worn in the first half of the 19th century.
-They became all the rage in the late 19th century and early 20th century but rapidly went out of style after world War I. This appears to have been a generalized pattern in Europe and North America.
+We see stocks at mid-century.
+Gradually we begin to see bows tied in carious knots.
+At first the T-bow ribbon knots were the most common.
+Gradually floppy bows become more popular and the sizes begin to increase.
+Floppy bows became huge.
+The largest bows were worn by the smallest boys.
+They became all the rage in the late 19th century and early 20th century but rapidly went out of style after World War I. This appears to have been a generalized pattern in Europe and North America.
 There may have differences among countries.
 The popularity and sizes of the bows, for example, seems to have especially strong in America.

 Boys in the 19th Century commonly wore bows with dressy outfits from the time they were breeched until they began to wear more boyish-styled suits.
 They were generally worn by younger boys, but not exclusevely.
 They were worn by boys anywhere from about 3 to 11-12 years of age.
 Youngr boys commonly wore them with juvenile style outfits like kilt suits, Fauntleroy suits, and Buster Brown tunics.
 Some boys of even 13 and 14 might wear them if they had an especially adoring mother.
 These older boys generally wore bows with a mature-looking sack suit.
 When they were a little older they might wear this same suit with more mature neckwear.